adhishluitel/Data-Mining-ECO395M-/HW3_final.md

 thing we can clearly see here is that cluster1 shows higher PC3 value than cluster2 on average.
-We already mentioned above that the more tweets one has made in ‘politics’,‘travel’, and ‘computers’ categories, the more PC3 scores one will get.
-And we can recall that ‘politics’, ‘news’, ‘travel’ and ‘computers’ are the most tweeted categories the users in cluster 1 has made.
+We already mentioned above that the more tweets one has made in 'politics','travel', and 'computers' categories, the more PC3 scores one will get.
+And we can recall that 'politics', 'news', 'travel' and 'computers' are the most tweeted categories the users in cluster 1 has made.
 This correspondence fortifies our finding that clustering and PCA can share something in common.